 Licensed Master Social Worker

-Patrisha Tatum has provided social work services and counseling for girls in Bethel's residential programs since 2016 and previously worked at Siskin Hospital.
+Patrisha Tatum is a Therapist at Agape Behavioral Health who serves girls in Bethel's residential programs.
+She previously worked full-time at Bethel and at Siskin Hospital.
 She earned her BSW at Freed-Hardeman University and her MSSW from the University of Tennessee, with an emphasis on Trauma.
 Trisha interned at Tennessee Community Service Agency, Bradford Health Services, and Jackson Co.
 General Hospital.

 Why a blanket fort?
 Over the past few weeks I’ve worked a lot with Bethel’s kids on lowering their levels of anxiety.
 We want them to feel safe and secure in the midst of this virus.

 For a fun distraction, I issued a blanket fort challenge.
 To kick it off, my husband and I decided to make one ourselves.
 We had a lot of fun and I think we rocked it. 🙂